tanakakentarotanaka/looker-viz-library/README.md

 #### 🤖 Prompt Template
 > **💡 Pro Tip:** Once you are familiar with the process, you don't strictly need to follow this template.
 Often, simply describing the visualization you want to Gemini in plain language (e.g., *"Make me a bar chart that turns red when values exceed 100"*) is enough to generate working code.
-> **🚧 Note on Functionality:** The current prompt template may not fully support advanced features like **Cross-filtering**.
+> **🚧 Note on Functionality:** The current prompt template may not fully support advanced features like **Drill-Down**.
 I plan to update this repository with improved prompts to handle these features in the future.

 ```
 You are an expert in Looker Custom Visualization development.